 Given the Company’s dual listing on the ASX and AIM, it has joint company secretaries, one based in Australia and one based in the UK.
 The Company Secretarial role is important in supporting the effectiveness of the Board.
 As such, both Company Secretaries are accountable directly to the Board, through the Chair, on all matters to do with the proper functioning of the board.
 Each Director is able to communicate directly with either Company Secretary.

 Thor is a mineral exploration and development company, with a focus on Tungsten and other metals.
 The Company has an advanced tungsten/molybdenum project in the Northern Territory poised for development, a tungsten project in the US State of Nevada with potential exploration upside and a farm-in opportunity to gain an interest in a Copper project at Kapunda in South Australia.
 The Board seeks to increase shareholder value through systematically exploring and developing its resource portfolio.
 The Company’s Directors are experienced in the mineral and finance sectors.
-Of the five Directors in office as at the date of this Corporate Governance Statement, the following table indicates the number of Directors having executive or senior management experience in each of the skills of most relevance to the Company’s operations.
+Of the four Directors in office as at the date of this Corporate Governance Statement, the following table indicates the number of Directors having executive or senior management experience in each of the skills of most relevance to the Company’s operations.

 Mining exploration & evaluation (3)